dell/csm-docs/content/docs/installation/helm/unity.md

 *Before you begin*

- * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity), ready for this procedure.
+ * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity) with command ```git clone https://github.com/dell/csi-unity.git```, ready for this procedure.
  * In the top-level dell-csi-helm-installer directory, there should be two scripts, *csi-install.sh* and *csi-uninstall.sh*.
  * Ensure "unity" namespace exists in kubernetes cluster.
 Use `kubectl create namespace unity` command to create the namespace, if the namespace is not present.